top of page

 — Falsely stating Chivas LP was a limited partnership in B.C.

-Ruge also admitted he personally made misrepresentations to investors, according to the commission.
+Ruge also admitted he personally made misrepresentations to investors, the commission said.

 “He stated that Chivas LP was a hedge fund; claimed that he had ‘cream of the crop people’ in a New York office when, in fact, there were no New York employees; stated Chivas had sold all of its units, reaching its $20-million cap, when it had only sold about $1.5-million units; and, falsely claimed Chivas LP had a rate of return between 26- to 45-per cent.”

-The commission has confirmed to sixmountains.ca that to date Ruge has failed to pay his $150,000 fine.
+The commission confirmed to sixmountains.ca that Michael Ruge has yet to pay his $150,000 fine.

 The B.C. government on Feb.
 8, 2023, announced new measures to crack down on white-collar crime.
 These measures followed Securities Act amendments in 2020